Sc1anso/IoT-activity-recognition/README.md

 ```

 The last four parameters are, respectively:
-- min dimension of Self-Organizing Map;
+- min dimension of the Self-Organizing Map;
-- max dimension of Self-Organizing Map;
+- max dimension of the Self-Organizing Map;
 - SOM size increase with each test;
 - training iterations.